-5.2 STUDENT CONDUCT
+5.6 STUDENT CONDUCT

-5.2.1 Attendance, Tardiness and Absences
+5.6.1 Attendance, Tardiness and Absences

 As professionals, students are expected to adhere to the attendance policy with diligence.
 As such, attendance is required at all scheduled instructional periods and will be taken regularly.
 Absence from instructional periods for any reason does not relieve the student from the responsibility for the material covered during the periods.
-Unexcused absences will be viewed as violations of the Standards of Academic and Social Conduct and may result in disciplinary action by the ASP Committee including, but not limited to, grade reduction, loss of remedial privileges, removal from any leadership position with any student club, organization or student government office, and possible notation in the Dean's Letter.
+Unexcused absences will be viewed as violations of the Standards of Academic and Social Conduct and may result in disciplinary action by the ASP Committee including, but not limited to, grade reduction, loss of remedial privileges, and removal from any leadership position with any student club, organization, or student government office.
 In extreme cases, absenteeism or tardiness may result in dismissal.
 For School of Pharmacy Distance Education pathway students, physical attendance will be required for all synchronous activities and live summer sessions, as well as White Coat Ceremony, experiential education and commencement.

 Students from the School of Pharmacy Distance Education pathway who are required to meet with committees or members of administration or faculty may do so via telephone or video conference where deemed acceptable.
-In some circumstance, it may be necessary for the student to come to campus.
+In some circumstances, it may be necessary for the student to come to campus.

 Excused absences for illness or requests for a personal leave may be granted by the appropriate dean.
 It is recognized that there may be isolated instances when an individual must be absent; however, the student who misses a class is not excused from the subject materials presented during the lecture or laboratory period.
 The student may be required to make-up the missed educational session(s) during off-hours.
-No makeup laboratories will be conducted.
+Makeup laboratories may not be feasible.
 Students in rotations must abide by the Experiential Education Handbook.

 In order for an absence to be considered excused for medical reasons, notice must be received by LECOM prior to the missed class or activity, and a note must be submitted from the primary care physician upon the student's return to class.
+Any medical notes that are provided must be written on the day of the illness (not afterward) and must be appropriate to the diagnosis responsible for the absence.
 Students in IPPE and APPE rotations must abide by the additional requirements contained in the Experiential Education Handbook.

 Students may receive excused absences to attend LECOM-related activities or national meetings of student clubs and organizations.
 No absences will be excused without approval from the Chairperson of the ASP Committee or the appropriate dean.
 Any request for an excused absence must be submitted, in writing, to the Chairperson of the ASP Committee at least 10 days prior to the anticipated absence.
 No travel arrangements may be made without completing a Travel Request Form (Appendix C) and receiving approval.
-For the School of Pharmacy Distance Education pathway, students should contact the Curriculum Specialist and the Pathway Dean.
+For the School of Pharmacy Distance Education pathway, students should contact the Pathway Lead.